Patients evacuated from HCA Florida JFK Hospital after haze fills ICU

 Greenacres Fire Rescue said workers using acetylene torches — which are typically used to cut metal — were at the hospital, located at 5301 South Congress Avenue, when the haze appeared in the ICU.

-Firefighters had to evacuate rooms, open windows, and even break some windows that they couldn't open.
+Firefighters had to evacuate rooms, open windows, and even break some windows that they couldn't open in order to ventilate the hospital.

-Aerial video from WPTV Chopper 5 showed a West Palm Beach Fire Department hazmat truck near the emergency ward of the hospital, along with a ladder truck extending its ladder to a second story roof over the emergency entrance.
+Aerial video from WPTV Chopper 5 showed a West Palm Beach Fire Department hazmat truck near the emergency ward entrance, along with a ladder truck extending its ladder to a second story roof.

 A spokesperson for Greenacres Fire Rescue said no one was hurt.